 Summing up, my point was to show that precautionary recapitalisation as set forth in Art.
 32 paragraph 4 lit. d (iii) BRRD was initially implemented into the BRRD in order to leave open the possibility of providing struggling yet solvent banks with extraordinary public funding, especially as a means to alleviate potential negative impacts from stress tests.
 If employed for these ends, it could be a legitimate instrument within the new European regime of financial regulation.
 In the wake of recent developments, however, precautionary recapitalisation might turn into a threat for the aim to prevent bail-outs from happening ever again.
 Regulators, governments, and citizens should be on the watch.

-Philipp Lassahn earned an LLM from Harvard Law School in 2015 and a PhD from Freiburg University in 2017.
+Philipp Lassahn graduated from Harvard Law School (LL.M.) and from Albert-Ludwigs University in Freiburg (Ph.D.).
 He is currently working as a research and teaching assistant at Humboldt University in Berlin.

 For more background information on the bail-in tool, see Chapter 16.5 of John Armour et al., Principles of Financial Regulation, Oxford 2016.